ofasgard/ungoliant/README.md

 # ungoliant

-A webserver reconnaissance tool that proxies its results through Burp or ZAP.
+A web server reconnaissance tool designed to enumerate entire CIDR ranges at once, and proxy the results through Burp or ZAP.

 ![example usage](https://user-images.githubusercontent.com/19550999/76216776-18e35200-6209-11ea-93a4-50a2cc3bfb3a.png)